tko22/flask-boilerplate/README.md

 ## Docs

 Please Please **PLEASE** read the documentation if you don't understand something relevant to this boilerplate.
 Documentation is provided in the [wiki page](https://github.com/tko22/flask-boilerplate/wiki) of this repository.
+I've also added comments with links to specific Flask Documentation to explain certain design choices and/or a specific Flask API (ex: test clients).

 ## Usage